Warning: Undefined variable $html in /srv/users/analysis-legal/apps/analysis-legal/public/wp-content/themes/analysis-legal/functions.php on line 911

 Talk to our skilled lawyers today to review your Settlement Agreement and advise you on whether it is in your best interests to accept the proposal or to negotiate with your employer.

-To speak to one of our Settlement Agreement solicitors, call now on 0161 667 6100 or fill in the online enquiry form and we’ll call you back.
+To speak to one of our Settlement Agreement solicitors, call now on 0161 667 6100 or use the link below and we’ll call you back.